MightyD0ggo/Liquid-27/README.md

-# Liquid-27
+# Liquid 27
-iOS 27 inspired theme for older iPhones, iPads, and iPods.
+The Brand new iOS 27 icons brought to older iOS devices.
+Icons are from [Apple Design Resources](https://apple.com)